 The Teebird and Teebird3: What’s the Difference

 The teebird and the teebird3 are two different discs but come in the same line or family.
 The teebird is the original of the two, while the teebird3 results from the evolution of the original one.
-To be able to learn how to distinguish between the two discs, please refer to the information below:
+To learn how to distinguish between the two discs, please refer to the information below:

 The Teebird – Classic Disc by Innova